Bzzxx/social_casino_case/README.md

 ## Method

-1) Data validation and cleaning in BigQuery
+1) Data validation and cleaning in BigQuery.
-2) Segment-level metrics in SQL (RFM + behavioral segmentation)
+2) Segment-level metrics in SQL (RFM + behavioral segmentation).
-3) Cohort retention analysis (D1–D30)
+3) Cohort retention analysis (D1–D30).
-4) Statistical testing of segment differences before reporting any "insight"
+4) Statistical testing of segment differences before reporting any "insight".
-5) Churn prediction: Logistic Regression and Random Forest (scikit-learn)
+5) Churn prediction: Logistic Regression and Random Forest (scikit-learn).

 Churn label (is_churned) was provided with the synthetic dataset.
 It is not a simple inactivity threshold: all retained players show recency_days = 0,